108yen/changeset-release/README.md

 ### Inputs

 - format: Release tag format.
 Choose one of these.
-Default is `prefix`.
+(Default: `prefix`.)
   - full: `package@1.0.0`
   - major: `v1`
   - prefix `v1.0.0`
   - simple `1.0.0`
+- target: Specifies the commitish value that determines where the Git tag is created from.
+Can be any branch or commit SHA.
+Unused if the Git tag already exists.
+(Default: the repository's default branch.)

 ### Outputs